katiemackness/mental-health/README.md

 # Global Suicide Rates: A Mental Health Investigation

 June is Men's Mental Health Awareness Month, which serves as a crucial opportunity to shed light on these issues, fostering awareness and advocacy for improved mental health care and support systems.
 Mental health is a critical yet often overlooked aspect of overall well-being.
 Among men, societal expectations, stigma, and limited access to resources can create barriers to seeking help, leading to disproportionately high suicide rates worldwide.
-<br> <br>
-This project aims to investigate suicide trends through data science, examining factors such as economic conditions, healthcare access, social isolation, and policy effectiveness.
-By leveraging analytical techniques and real-world datasets, we hope to contribute to meaningful discussions and data-driven solutions for suicide prevention.

 ## Overview
 This project examines global suicide trends through a series of Jupyter notebooks.
 Using data-driven approaches, we analyze gender disparities, age-specific trends, economic influences, cultural factors, and policy impacts to better understand suicide rates, particularly in the context of Men's Mental Health Awareness Month.